 Raeburn’s first capsule collection is released in stores today and encapsulates his design ethos of ‘remade, reduce, recycle’.
 All items are made from sustainable materials including organic cotton and recycled polyester.
 Raeburn is known to search second-hand shops and markets for vintage Timberland items, to re-work into contemporary garments for the runway.

-Jim Pisani, the global brand president of Timberland said: “Christopher Raeburn is a true visionary, who shares our ethos of responsibility and brings to the table a fresh, modern design sensibility.”
+Jim Pisani, the global brand president of Timberland told Voice of London: “Christopher Raeburn is a true visionary, who shares our ethos of responsibility and brings to the table a fresh, modern design sensibility.”

 The @Timberland London flagship store on Regent Street has been transformed in celebration of the RÆBURN × Timberland collection launch.
 Discover the full range in-store and online here: https://t.co/WED0hvaoKF pic.twitter.com/rUqo0S0pvr